jhvanderschee/hugocodex/content/add-ons/nested-menu.md

 ### How it works

-Just create a
+The scripts requires you to make subfolders in your section.
+Note that you are NOT allowed to use an 'index.md' file in your folders.
+You DO, however, need an _index.md in your sections root folder.
+Please look at the [directory structure](https://github.com/jhvanderschee/hugocodex/tree/main/content/branches) of the demo for a clarification.
+If you want to know how the script works, please read about [creating a menu with nested pages](/blog/creating-a-menu-with-nested-pages/).

 ### Installation

 Step 1.
-Download the file [nested-menu.html](https://raw.githubusercontent.com/jhvanderschee/hugocodex/main/layouts/partials/nested-menu.html)
+Download the file [nested-menu.html](https://raw.githubusercontent.com/jhvanderschee/hugocodex/main/layouts/partials/nested-menu.html) and the file  [nested-menu-partial.html](https://raw.githubusercontent.com/jhvanderschee/hugocodex/main/layouts/partials/nested-menu-partial.html)
 <br />Step 2.
-Save the file in the ‘layouts/partials’ directory of your project
+Save the files in the ‘layouts/partials’ directory of your project
 <br />Step 3.
 Add the following line to your layout on the place where you want the nested menu to appear:

 ```